khimchuk/qpm-cli/README.md

 # About
-**Qpass** is a quick password manager with encryption that helps you store your passwords securely. **Qpass** is in the pre-alpha stage, so incorrect operation or other errors may occur.
+This is **Quick Password Manager** with encryption that helps you store your passwords securely. **QPass** is in the pre-alpha stage, so incorrect operation or other errors may occur.

 # Installation
-For now Qpass can't be installed by using various package managers on Linux.
+For now **QPass** can't be installed by using various package managers on Linux.

 ## Linux
 Clone repository: